edac713/GPTs/Assistants tools - OpenAI API.md

 )
 ```

+> [!NOTE]
-You do not pay for files attached to an Assistant or Message when used with Code Interpreter.
+> You do not pay for files attached to an Assistant or Message when used with Code Interpreter.
 You are only charged for files that are indexed for retrieval which happens automatically if the Retrieval tool is enabled.

 Files can also be passed at the Thread level.
 These files are only accessible in the specific Thread.
 Upload the File using the File upload endpoint and then pass the File ID as part of the Message creation request: